o3de/sig-testing/rfcs/test_harness/in_engine_test_harness.md

 ### Scenario 2: Tests of single-player game logic

 Customers of O3DE can also create tests for their own gameplay features, verifying behavior beyond what came bundled with O3DE.
+Such tests would exist in their separate projects, downstream from O3DE.
 For this example, assume someone has created a real-time game where Artificial Intelligence (AI) controlled non-player characters (NPCs) can attack one another.
 A simple test for this system would be:

 ![AI test](aitest.png?raw=true)